davidclough/node/_documents/javascript-guide/javascript-guide.md

     console.log(sum(-10, 1, 1, 1, 1, 1));   // -5
     console.log(sum());                     // 0

 `arguments` is only an array-like object.
-You can check its `length` property and access individual items but, if you find yourself requiring a _genuine_ array you will need to convert it to one.
-In ES5 you would generally call one of these lines.
-The `Array,prototype.slice` method does accept this array-like object but returns a genuine array object.
+You can check its `length` property and access individual items but.
+However, you cannot call any of the array methods.
+If you find yourself requiring a _genuine_ array you will need to convert it to one.
+In ES5 you would generally do this.
+The `Array.prototype.slice` method actually this array-like object and returns a genuine array object.
 If you have a number of fixed parameters you may not want to slice all of the arguments you can also supply the parameter indicating the first item index to slice from.

     var myFunc = function (fixedParam1, fixedParam2) {
       var allArgs = Array.prototype.slice.call(arguments);